bdlucas1/math-plotting-demo/README.md

     pip install numpy dash plotly pywebview

 Run demo with "shell" front end - does not actually take input but rather pops up two windows with graphics

     python demo/fe.py --fe shell

+After running the demos and displaying the results, the demo front end goes into a REPL loop so you can enter expressions.
+Try for example

+    My`Plot3D[Sin[x] * Cos[y], {x,0,10}, {y,0,10}, PlotPoints->{200,200}]

 Run demo with "browser" front end.
 Displays a window that accepts an "expression" string, which must be either "a" or "b", and "evaluates" the expression and displays the resulting graphics.
 There's only one field for now; you can change it and press shift-enter again to see a different plot.

     python demo/fe.py --fe browser